-Participants will be set-up and configured in the NPA based on their role(s) in payment
+Participants will be set-up and configured in the NPA based on their role(s) in payment processing.
+This will enable participants to be assigned access to services that they require to process payments, i.e. APIs, reference data.

 2. Identity Access Management (IAM)